Carl J. Hartmann III | Attorney

 As I have explained [the] allegations are legally insufficient for judicial disqualification under 4 V.I.C. § 284.
 The same conclusion is appropriate under 28 U.S.C. § 455, for his affidavit contains no allegations that would lead reasonable, informed observers to question my impartiality.

 The affidavit relies heavily on conjecture and multiple hearsay.
 It attempts to establish that my law clerks revealed confidential information to the Daily News by recounting a phone call between an unidentified reporter and one of [Plaintiff’s] employees. . .
 The obviously self-serving remarks of an unidentified reporter, related by a person who did not even overhear those remarks, is unworthy of credence.
 The hearsay allegation that I made "extrajudicial statements which suggest that [I] harbor[] hostile feelings". . .is equally implausible.
 I categorically reject the allegations of judicial bias. . .as grounds for my disqualification.
-As it has been suggested that my acquaintance with Mr. Prior would lead reasonable persons to question my impartiality, however, it is hereby: ORDERED that the defendants' motion for recusal is GRANTED
+As it has been suggested that my acquaintance with Mr. Prior would lead reasonable persons to question my impartiality, however, it is hereby: ORDERED that the defendants' motion for recusal is GRANTED.

 9. Other Cases of Interest

-FCC Submarine Cable Action, 198 F.3d 921; 339 U.S. App.
-D.C.
-174; 18 Comm.
-Reg.
-(P & F) 1259 (D.C.
+FCC Submarine Cable Action, 198 F.3d 921 (D.C.
 Cir.
 October 13, 1999).

 Feddersen I, 68 F. Supp.
-2d 585; 1999 U.S. Dist.
-LEXIS 14240; 41 V.I.
+2d 585, 41 V.I.
 230 (D.V.I.
-September 10, 1999).
+Sept.
+10, 1999).

-AA&M Carting Serv.
-Et al. v.
-Town of Hempstead et al., 183 A.D.2d 738; 583 N.Y.S.2d 473; (NY S.Ct.
+AA&M Carting Serv. v.
+Town of Hempstead, 183 A.D.2d 738; 583 N.Y.S.2d 473 (NY S.Ct.
 App.
 Civ.
-2d Dept. March 6, 1992).
+2d (March 6, 1992)., 183 A.D.2d 738; 583 N.Y.S.2d 473 (NY S.Ct.
+App.
+Civ.
+2d March 6, 1992).

 Return to top